The evolution of the music sector can explain the future of fashion

 We are creating a high-quality, vertical dataset, by digitizing offline data

 At Chicisimo, our effort consists on digitizing this data, and making it available online.
-Developing a high-quality dataset is the success factor towards building a human-level tool to offer outfit advice.
-Data is a critical element in Machine Learning for fashion.

 The Social Fashion Graph